SalieriC/SWIM/README.md

 It uses the sfx for Wounds, Inc.! and Healing.
 The macro is also capable of removing Fatigue using a given number, which also supports a unique SFX.
 <p align="center"> <img src="https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/img/macros/Personal%20Health%20Centre.jpg?raw=true"> </p>

+### Token Vision
+**Requirements:** None.
+**Immersion setting:** None yet.
+**Description:**
+This macro is based on a macro from [@Sky#9453](https://github.com/Sky-Captain-13/foundry) and supported DnD vision and lighting.
+I altered it to suit Savage Worlds.
+I have to say though, that information on vision and illumination is very lackluster in SWADE with regards to VTT software.
+It works fine on an actual tabletop but not with dynamic lighting on VTTs.
+I had to bring some personal taste in but I tried to stay as true to the rules as I could.
+The macro works different for players and GMs.
+For players it only shows options to equip light sources (activates them in the token settings), GMs are alos able to update the tokens vision.
+All options work for *all* tokens that are selected.
+Here are the options explained:
+**Light Source:**
+- No Change: Does not change the current settings.
+- None: Deactivates all emit light settings.
+- Candle: 2" radius of bright light.
+- Lamp: 4" radius of bright light.
+- Bullseye: 4" beam of bright light with an angle of 52.5 degree.(1)
+- Torch: 4" radius of bright light.
+- Flashlight: 10" beam of bright light in an angle of 52.2 degrees.(1)
+**Vision Type:**
+- No Change: Does not change the current settings.
+- Pitch Darkness (0"): The token cannot see past itself.
+- Dark (10"): Token has dim vision of 10".
+- Dim: Token has dim vision of 1000" (the maximum allowed by Foundry).
+- Low Light Vision: As dim.
+- Infravision: As dim.
+- Full Night Vision: Token has bright vision of 1000" (the maximum allowed by Foundry).
+In general it is best to set up a universal/global light source instead of touching the vision type as that's what SWADE relies on.
+But the options are there in case the GM forgets to set it up and needs to act quickly.
+(1) These options also lock the token rotation because the core rules uses portrait style tokens.
+If you use top-down view tokens instead you may want to change that in the macros code.

+### Shuffle Action Deck
+**Requirements:** None.
+**Immersion setting:** System card deal sound.
+**Description:**
+A very basic macro that resets the roll table from which the action cards are drawn.
+It's mainly there to fix issues when the table doesn't reset during combat.